 By saying that woman does not exist, Lacan is not claiming that there is no female subject, but rather the very act of entering into language is inherently phallic as demonstrated in his logic, and explicated earlier.
 For Lacan, sexual differentiation occurs in relation to the Real, and not the Symbolic, as it is commonly argued in theories such as Butler’s (1990) gender performativity (Copgec, 1994).
 If the Symbolic functions as the realm of signifiers, the Real is the absence of such.
 The Real contains all that can’t be symbolized, and is best understood as undifferentiated drives, with no lack, unlike the Symbolic.
 It is the experience of the subject prior to becoming subjectified, and ultimately, separated from the primary caregiver.
 In entering the Symbolic through the language of the Other, the subject surrenders any chance of returning to this state and therefore must attain his pleasure through the exchange of phallic signifiers.
 However, because the phallic signifier is never a return to the Other, it is inherently lacking and thus we are condemned to a life of chasing something that we can never quite attain and the pleasure we derive from doing so is what Lacan referred to as phallic jouissance,.
 Because language is lacking, as are we, this jouissance that is constituted as being pleasurable until it is too much is our means to make the confrontation with this lack bearable (Lacan, 1966).
-For women, because of the inability to represent their desires and experiences in the Symbolic due to its phallic (or patriarchal) nature, women cannot be fully subjectified in the Symbolic and therefore, there is a surplus remaining outside of language in the Real, or what he refers to as “not-all” (Lacan, 1972: 35).
+For women, because of the inability to represent their desires and experiences in the Symbolic due to its phallic (or patriarchal) nature, women cannot be fully subjectified in the Symbolic and therefore, there is a surplus remaining outside of language in the Real, or what he refers to as ‘not-all’ (Lacan, 1972: 35).

 It is important to note that, for Lacan, women are not outside of the phallic order.
 Rather, they are frustratingly caught up in it as well, even if it fails to adequately signify for them.
 Attempts to lay claim to particular types of femininity or feminine identity are inherently phallic because of their reliance on signification, and the trading of signifiers in a phallic economy.
-Furthermore, men are not necessarily outside of this “not-all” either, but rather they are more likely to progress through the Oedipus complex and be socialized in a way that accords to a fantasy that they in fact possess the phallus, and thus have the ability to circulate it within the Symbolic.
+Furthermore, men are not necessarily outside of this ‘not-all’ either, but rather they are more likely to progress through the Oedipus complex and be socialized in a way that accords to a fantasy that they in fact possess the phallus, and thus have the ability to circulate it within the Symbolic.
 Lacan (1966) reminds us that this is not true, and that no one actually has the phallus, but for men to participate in a patriarchal society that prides them on something they do not have, it behooves them to comply with the fantasy.
-As Soler (2002) points out, “Thanks to discourse, boys begin life with a little more capital: having the phallic signifier” (50).
+As Soler (2002) points out, ‘Thanks to discourse, boys begin life with a little more capital: having the phallic signifier’ (50).
 Women then, are left to contend with a double lack.